sidchop/PredictingCognition/README.md

 You will need functional coupling/connectivity FC) data and a phenotype you want to predict.
-The FC data will need to be extracted using the 419 region atlas defined in the link above.
-V1.1 of the model can be used on data that has been global signal regressed (GSR) and z-scored and v1.0 can be used with non-GSR data.
+The FC data will need to be extracted using the 419 region atlas defined in the link above (also see `data/atlas` folder.

 **Note:** The meta-matching model use in the current analysis was run using data with GSR and z-scoring, so a version of the V1.1 was used.